ueberdosis/tiptap/docs/cloud.md

   "appName": '', // name of your app
   "name": '', // name of the document
-  "time": // current time as ISOString (new Date()).toISOString()) "tiptapData": {}, // JSON output from Tiptap (see https://tiptap.dev/guide/output#option-1-json): TiptapTransformer.fromYdoc()
+  "time": // current time as ISOString (new Date()).toISOString()) "tiptapJson": {}, // JSON output from Tiptap (see https://tiptap.dev/guide/output#option-1-json): TiptapTransformer.fromYdoc()
   "ydocState"?: {}, // optionally contains the entire yDoc as base64.
 Contact us to enable this property!
   "clientsCount": 100 // number of currently connected clients }